-If you’re looking for a Quebec road trip that’s a little different, why not drive the north shore of the Saint Lawrence River from Quebec City to Havre-Saint -Pierre, the last town of any size, with the option to continue to Kegashka, at the end of Highway 138 – a distance of 1,060 kilometres.
+If you’re looking for a Quebec road trip that’s a little different, why not drive the north shore of the Saint Lawrence River from Quebec City to Havre-Saint -Pierre, the last town of any size on the north shore, with the option to continue to Kegashka, at the end of Highway 138 – a distance of 1,060 km.

 In theory you could do the Quebec road trip in one long day, taking about 12 hours.
 But there are a lot of beautiful small towns to explore, some incredible whale watching to do and one of Canada’s most beautiful and unique national parks to visit.

 Planning a Quebec road trip to Havre-Saint-Pierre